 Mainly, but not limited to, the major environmental benefits of steel include:

-- Life-cycle energy savings due to the insulation and air tightness of the envelope.
+- Life cycle energy savings due to insulation and air tightness of the envelope

-- A long-lived structure that reduces the need for future building resources (zero depletion of iron resources).
+- A long-lasting structure that reduces the need for future building resources (zero depletion of iron resources)

 A similar review of progress made in steel buildings demonstrated that:

 - Steel construction is efficient, competitive, and makes a significant contribution to society.

 - Construction can be quickly assembled using high-quality, nearly defect-free steel components that are efficiently manufactured off-site.

 - Steel framing and envelope systems allow, together with other materials, for building design with low overall environmental impacts.